HamSCI/psws-charette/Issues/Database query.md

----
-                name: Charette
-                about: A charette suggestion
-                title: "CHR: Database query"
-                labels: charette
-                ---
+# Database query

-                # Description
+## Description
 I believe we need a database query, so we can assess the health of the network:  Who’s contributing, how, and when, how much.
 Initial thoughts:

 Inputs
 Start Date